What Triggers an EDD Payroll Tax Audit?

 • How to avoid being flagged in the first place

 Already dealing with an EDD issue?
-Start with our guide on California state tax enforcement defense.
+Start with our guide on CDTFA sales tax audit defense and related California state tax enforcement strategies.

 What Is the EDD Looking For?